HanleiZhang/MMLA/README.md

 ## Updates
-- **[2025.04.29]**: 🔥 🔥 🔥 The datasets of the MMLA benchmark are released on [Huggingface](https://huggingface.co/datasets/THUIAR/MMLA-Datasets)!
+- **[2025.04.29]**: 🔥 🔥 🔥 The datasets of the MMLA benchmark are released on [Huggingface](https://huggingface.co/datasets/THUIAR/MMLA-Datasets) and [Google Disk](https://drive.google.com/drive/folders/1nCkhkz72F6ucseB73XVbqCaDG-pjhpSS?usp=sharing)!
 The code will be released soon.
 - **[2025.04.24]**: 📜 Our paper: **Can Large Language Models Help Multimodal Language Analysis?
 MMLA: A Comprehensive Benchmark** is released ([arXiv](https://arxiv.org/abs/2504.16427), [Huggingface](https://huggingface.co/papers/2504.16427), [alphaXiv](https://www.alphaxiv.org/abs/2504.16427)).
 The official repo is released on Github.

 ## Overview of the MMLA Benchmark